 - (1) The number of shares beneficially owned by each stockholder is determined under the rules of the SEC, and the information provided is not necessarily indicative of beneficial ownership for any other purpose.
 Unless otherwise indicated, as determined under such rules, each stockholder has sole investment and voting power (or shares such power with his or her spouse) with respect to the shares reported in this table.
-The inclusion of any shares deemed beneficially owned does not constitute an admission of beneficial ownership of such shares. - (2) Shares beneficially owned by the following individuals or group include the following shares underlying restricted stock units that will vest within 60 days after March 1, 2013: Dr. Albertine (1,250), Senator Brown (1,250), Ms. Lambert (4,373), Mr. Langevin (11,779), Mr. Leonard (1,250), Mr. O'Brien (14,434), Mr. Painter (40,995), Mr. Powell (10,449), Mr. Rainville (1,250), Dr. Tully (1,250) and all directors and executive officers as a group (92,653).
-Shares beneficially owned by the following individuals or group include the following shares underlying employee stock options that are vested and unexercised as of March 1, 2013 or will vest within 60 days after March 1, 2013: Ms. Lambert (10,990), Mr. Langevin (29,622), Mr. O'Brien (36,283), Mr. Painter (108,181), Mr. Powell (25,933), and executive officers as a group (217,477).
-Shares beneficially owned by Mr. Painter include three shares held in a custodial account for the benefit of a minor child. - (3) The address of Wells Fargo & Company is 420 Montgomery Street, San Francisco, California 94104.
-Wells Fargo & Company filed on its own behalf and as the parent holding company of Wells Capital Management Incorporated; Wells Fargo Funds Management, LLC; Wells Fargo Advisors, LLC; Peregrine Capital Management, Inc.; Golden Capital Management, LLC; and Wells Fargo Bank, N.A.
-Wells Capital Management Incorporated, Peregrine Capital Management, Inc., Golden Capital Management, LLC and Wells Fargo Funds Management, LLC are registered investment advisors; Wells Fargo Bank, N.A. is a bank; and Wells Fargo Advisors, LLC is a broker dealer.
-The information about Wells Fargo & Company is based on an amendment to its Schedule 13G filed with the SEC on February 13, 2013, and is as of December 31, 2012. - (4) The address of Dimensional Fund Advisors LP is Palisades West, Building One, 6300 Bee Cave Road, Austin, Texas 78746.
-Dimensional Fund Advisors LP is a registered investment advisor that furnishes investment advice to four registered investment companies and serves as investment manager to certain other commingled group trusts and separate accounts (the "Dimensional Funds").
-In its role as investment advisor or manager, Dimensional Fund Advisors LP possesses investment and/or voting power over our shares that are owned by the Dimensional Funds.
-Dimensional Fund Advisors LP disclaims beneficial ownership of such shares.
-The information about Dimensional Fund Advisors LP is based on an amendment to its Schedule 13G filed with the SEC on February 11, 2013, and is as of December 31, 2012.
+The inclusion of any shares deemed beneficially owned does not constitute an admission of beneficial ownership of such shares. - (2) Shares beneficially owned by the following individuals or group include the following shares underlying restricted stock units that will vest within 60 days after March 1, 2015: Dr. Albertine (1,250), Senator Brown (1,250), Ms. Lambert (4,010), Mr. Langevin (10,797), Mr. Leonard (1,250), Mr. O'Brien (13,238), Mr. Painter (36,408), Mr. Powell (10,476), Mr. Rainville (1,250), Dr. Tully (1,250) and all directors and executive officers as a group (85,189).
+Shares beneficially owned by the following individuals or group include the following shares underlying employee stock options that are vested and unexercised as of March 1, 2015 or will vest within 60 days after March 1, 2015: Ms. Lambert (11,349), Mr. Langevin (49,480), Mr. O'Brien (38,229), Mr. Painter (175,138), Mr. Powell (44,315), and all directors and executive officers as a group (332,356).
+Shares beneficially owned by Mr. Painter include three shares held in a custodial account for the benefit of his son. - (3) The address of Dimensional Fund Advisors LP is Building One, 6300 Bee Cave Road, Austin, Texas 78746.
+Dimensional Fund Advisors LP is a registered investment advisor that furnishes investment advice to four registered investment companies and serves as investment manager or sub-advisor to certain other commingled group trusts and separate accounts (the "Dimensional Funds").
+In certain cases, subsidiaries of Dimensional Fund Advisors LP may act as an advisor or sub-advisor to certain Dimensional Funds.
+In its role as investment advisor, sub-advisor or manager, Dimensional Fund Advisors LP or its subsidiaries may possess investment and/or voting power over our shares that are owned by the Dimensional Funds.
+Dimensional Fund Advisors LP and its subsidiaries disclaims beneficial ownership of such shares.
+The information about Dimensional Fund Advisors LP is based on an amendment to its Schedule 13G filed with the SEC on February 5, 2015, and is as of December 31, 2014.